GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 PostScript text
 ~~~~~~~~~~~~~~~

-Bulk PostScript is represented by a :ref:`GMT_PS <struct-postscript>` structure that contains
+Bulk PostScript is represented by a :ref:`GMT_POSTSCRIPT <struct-postscript>` structure that contains
 ``data`` that points to the text array containing ``n`` bytes of raw PostScript code.
 The
 ``mode`` parameter reflects the status of the PostScript document.